 - how your lungs are working (lung function).

-Because lung cancer causes vague symptoms in the early stages, it is usually diagnosed at a later stage.
 Surgery is not suitable for most people with late-stage lung cancer.
-If there is fluid in the lung cavity (called pleural effusion) that keeps coming back, you may have surgery to control this.
+If there is fluid in the pleural cavity (called pleural effusion) that keeps coming back, you may have minor surgery (pleurodesis) to control this.

 Types of lung surgery